• Skip to main content

 • Add these cactus paddles to dishes that call for a squirt of lemon juice.

-• Griddles on a comal, if you have one.
+• Griddled on a comal, if you have one.
 You can get one on Amazon here.

-• Add to soup to thicken its consistency.
+• Added to the soup to thicken its consistency.

-• Pickle, jam, or juice for something a little different.
+• Pickled or made into jam or juice for something a little different.

-It is essential only to use the young, bright-colored pads which have a firm skin.
-The old soft ones with wrinkled skin are pithy, tough, and are not suitable for eating.
+It is essential only to use the young, bright-colored pads, which have firm skin.
+The old ones with wrinkled skin are pithy, tough, and not suitable for eating.
 There isn't a season for producing nopales, and they grow year-round successfully.
-However, young paddles produced in spring are the best – this is generally when food manufacturers collect their produce.
+However, young paddles produced in spring are the best; this is generally when food manufacturers collect their produce.

-Fresh nopales can be stored in the refrigerator for 7-10 days before they start to soften and lose flavor.
+Fresh nopales can be stored in the refrigerator for 7 to 10 days before they start to soften and lose flavor.
 Wrap tightly in plastic before storing them in the vegetable crisper.

 Can nopales be eaten raw?